Spirits of St. Louis: History

 After the 1973–74 season, Carolina Cougars owner Tedd Munchak traded several players and told his team president Carl Scheer and head coach Larry Brown to seek employment elsewhere.
+While the Cougars had been very successful on the court, there was no chance of them being included in any merger with the NBA.
+The Cougars were a regional franchise that split their games between Greensboro, Charlotte, and Raleigh, North Carolina.
+Regional franchises were not considered viable, and none of the Cougars' home cities were large enough on their own to support a team.

 On July 17, 1974, Munchak sold the team for $1.5 million ($500,000 upfront) to a New York group led by Harry Weltman, lawyer Donald Schupak and his client, the Silna brothers (Ozzie, Daniel); the group had sought to buy the Detroit Pistons in 1973 but declined to meet the asking price.
 Weltman was announced as team president, along with plans to move the team to St. Louis and play as the Spirits of St. Louis in the St. Louis Arena.
 Weltman and St. Louis Blues owner Sidney Solomon had considered many team names, including the St. Louis Arches (after the Gateway Arch in St. Louis) and the St. Louis Cardinals (after the baseball team and football team there at the time).
+Ultimately, the teamed was named the Spirits of St. Louis after the Spirit of St. Louis, a plane which Charles Lindbergh flew solo on a transatlantic flight.
+The plane is also featured in the team's logo.
 Marvin Barnes was signed for a $2 million multi-year contract on that same day.
+However, only a few players from the 1973-74 Cougars suited up for the 1974-75 Spirits, making the Spirits essentially an expansion team.
-The Spirits (who took their name from the Atlantic Ocean-crossing plane flown by Charles Lindbergh) was playing in a city that was just six years removed from NBA basketball, having lost the Hawks to Atlanta after the 1967–68 season.

-The Spirits were a colorful team featuring a number of players, both on and off the court, who were fairly successful in their basketball careers.
+The Spirits played in a city that was just six years removed from NBA basketball, having lost the Hawks to Atlanta after the 1967–68 season.
+They were a colorful team featuring a number of players, both on and off the court, who were fairly successful in their basketball careers.
 Among them were Moses Malone, acquired during their second and final season, who went on to a long and successful career in the NBA, culminating in enshrinement in the Basketball Hall of Fame.
 Maurice Lucas spent most of his time in the ABA as a Spirit, then later became an all-star in the NBA with the Portland Trail Blazers.
 Other well-known players that played for the team included former Boston Celtics sixth man Don Chaney, future Celtics head coach M. L. Carr, and Ron Boone, who held the record for consecutive games played in pro basketball for many years.
-One of the most colorful players on the team was forward Marvin Barnes, famous for stories about his off-court behavior and lack of understanding of time zones.
+One of the most colorful players on the team was Barnes, famous for stories about his off-court behavior and lack of understanding of time zones.